Family Radio Help for the Homeless Hygiene Drive

 |

-St Joseph SSVdP Conference (SJC-SSVdP) will be 107 years old on October 22, 2025.
+St Joseph SSVdP Conference (SJC-SSVdP) will be 108 years old on October 22, 2026.
 We were formed at St Joseph Parish on October 22, 1918 - during the first "Spanish Flu Pandemic".
-The International Society of St Vincent de Paul was formed April 23rd, 1833 and was 192 years old in 2025.
+The International Society of St Vincent de Paul was formed April 23rd, 1833 and will be 193 years old in April 2026.

 When there were three local conferences, the Marinette District Council was formed on June 9th, 1961.
 The District provides assistance for their four current conferences in Marinette, Menominee, Oconto and Crivitz-Wausaukee areas: